OpeOginni/your-flow-token/README.md

 6. Click the "Create Token" button to initiate the token creation process.
 7. Wait for the transaction to be confirmed on the Flow Blockchain.
 8. Once the token is successfully created, you will receive a confirmation message.

+## How To Mint the token for other Users

+1. Let the user who you want to Mint a token for create aa Vault for that token.
+2. They would need to put in the Token Name and The token creator's address(Your Address).
+3. After the token vault has been created, you can mint them that token by providing their Wallet Address and the Amount you want to Mint for the user, then click on the MINT button.
+4. Sign the transaction and BOOM, you have Minted your own token for another user.

 ## Technologies Used